My Mission Statement

 Our old cut diamonds: These antique diamonds come from pre-loved rings and while we are unable to know the origin of these diamonds, we do know that in the recycling of them, no further harmful mining practices were used to obtain it.

-Why We Think The Ethical Sourcing Of Our Materials Is Important
+Why I Think The Ethical Sourcing Of Our Materials Is Important

 Unfortunately, most jewellery companies will not be able to tell you where their products are made, who made them, or the origins of the gold, diamonds and precious gemstones they are composed of.